 Who are data dealers?

-People whose job day in and out is to work with data.
-I have coined a term for these people, Data Dealers because no one really knows better then them what it is to deal with overwhelming data and how best to make sense of it.
+People whose job, day-in and day-out is to work with data.
+I have coined a term for these people, Data Dealers, because no one really knows better than them what it is like to deal with overwhelming data and how best to make sense of it.

 Let me give you some examples.

 I work for a company that designs software solutions for the best costumer experience.
-As a part of what we do, after we have designed the solution we work with our clients to train their staff on how to use these newly developed software solutions.
+As part of what we do, after we have designed the solution, we work with our clients to train their staff on how to use these newly developed software solutions.

-So, I decided to use the data from our previous experiences to see how long it takes for the staff to build competence ( which means I have the knowledge to use the system) and how long does it take to become efficient ( which means not only do I have the knowledge but I am also able to apply it in various scenarios)
+So, I decided to use the data from our previous experiences to see how long it takes for the staff to build competence (which means, I have the knowledge to use the system) and how long it takes to become efficient (which means, not only do I have the knowledge but I am also able to apply it in various scenarios).

-Based on the data we discovered it takes 4 weeks to gain knowledge and around 6 months to build efficiency.
+Based on the data, we discovered that it takes 4 weeks to gain knowledge and around 6 months to build efficiency.

-“We have studied the data of having successfully implemented our software solution in other business likes yours and gained an in insight that it takes 4 weeks to gain knowledge and 6 months to build efficiency for the staff on this newly implemented software solution. “
+“We have studied the data of having successfully implemented our software solution in other businesses like yours and gained an insight that it takes 4 weeks to gain knowledge and 6 months to build efficiency for the staff on this newly implemented software solution.”

 This doesn’t do very much for me or for my audience.

-“One of the most joyous moments for any couple is when the are about to become parents.
-Now, from the time a couple gets to know that they are about to have a baby to the time they have a baby – its 9 months.
-In those 9 months we do everything we can to ensure the baby is well.
-The interesting thing about this process is that we are aware that it will take 9 months for the baby to come along and we never once question that
+“One of the most joyous moments for any couple is when they are about to become parents.
+Now, from the time a couple gets to know that they are about to have a baby to the time when they have a baby is 9 months.
+In those 9 months, we do everything we can to ensure that the baby is well.
+The interesting thing about this process is that we are aware that it will take 9 months for the baby to come along, and we never once question that.

 Why don’t we question that?

 As a rule, humans prefer certainty to uncertainty.
-Studies have proved that uncertainty/ unknown causes anxiety
+Studies have proven that uncertainty/unknown causes anxiety.

-Similarly for this technology change to work and for you to gain efficiency with it will take about 6 months.
-This I can prove based on the data we have gathered of having executed the same change with other clients.
+Similarly, for this technology change to work and for you to gain efficiency with it will take about 6 months.
+This I can prove based on the data we have gathered and having executed the same change with other clients.

-We are informing you and working with you to ensure we stay persistent and motivated for the next 6 months to see benefits of the change to come to life
+We are informing you and working with you to ensure that we stay persistent and motivated for the next 6 months to see benefits of the change come to life.

 What we are really doing here is to take the data insights we want to share and package them.
 It allows us to take the dryness of the data away and make a connection with our audience.